 Ebisu Yokocho is an awesome place: called an "izakaya arcade", it's essentially a repurposed shopping mall, where food stalls have set up where retail stores used to be, and have started serving food and drink to the numerous guests that walk through its halls.

-Stella managed to find an empty table at a random stall, which was great, because we were happy to sit and eat anywhere.
+I managed to find an empty table at a random stall, which was great, because I was happy to sit and eat anywhere.

 Kinoko is something special: an izakaya that specializes in mushrooms.

 As in, many (possibly all?) dishes involve mushrooms in some way, shape, or form.
 Izakaya fare meant that plates were small, and snack sized, but the variety available was mind boggling.

 I picked out about seven or eight dishes that piqued my interest, placed my order with the very busy server, and also asked for a beer to really complete the experience.